 During 2020, the Organization was also granted an Economic Injury Disaster Loan (EIDL) Supplemental Targeted Advance in the amount of \$10,000.
-This amount has been recorded within government grants and contracts revenue during the fiscal year ended June 30, 2021.
+This amount was recorded within government grants and contracts revenue during the fiscal year ended June 30, 2021.

 In February 2021, the Organization was granted a second PPP loan in the amount of \$170,100 under the same terms and conditions as the first PPP loan.
 The Organization submitted its application for forgiveness and was notified on December 8, 2021 that it had been granted forgiveness of the full principal and interest associated with the loan.
-The amount forgiven will be recorded as government grants and contracts revenue during the upcoming fiscal year ending June 30, 2022.
+The amount forgiven has been recorded as government grants and contracts revenue during the fiscal year ended June 30, 2022.